3320 Citizenship/Alien Status | SNAP

 -

-Use the SVES system to interface with the Social Security Administration (SSA) to obtain verification needed to credit quarters.
+Use the SVES system to interface with the Social Security Administration (SSA) to obtain the verification needed for credit quarters.

 If SSA indicates through SVES data or other means that the number of qualifying quarters that can be credited is under investigation, the alien is eligible to be included in the AU for up to six months from the date of the notification from SSA that the number of quarters is being investigated.